ENG4345 – The Victorian Period

 - An essay of 1,500–2,000 words turned in by a stated deadline.

 Both the obligatory activities must be approved in the same semester for you to sit the exam.
 Fulfilled course requirements are only valid the semester you attend the course.

 As a full-time student you are expected to spend at least 12 hours a week studying for this course.

-Two of those hours are spent in seminars with your teacher.
-The other 10 hours should be spent reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments posted in reading packs on Fronter, and preparing to contribute your own viewpoints and ideas to class discussions.
+2 of those hours are spent in seminars with the seminar leader.
+The other 10 hours should be spent reading, making notes on and reflecting on primary texts, exploring secondary texts and criticism, completing the assignments posted in reading packs on Canvas, and preparing to contribute your own viewpoints and ideas to seminar discussions.
 You may also want to spend some of this time working on your essay writing skills and discussing the course material with other students.

 You are expected to come prepared to each seminar.
-This means that you have completed the assigned reading and any other assignments given in the reading pack.
+This means that you have completed the assigned reading and any other assignments given by your seminar leader.

-This is a seminar-based course, meaning that classes consist primarily of student-driven literary discussion.
-This means that while it’s fine to prefer listening to talking, you should be prepared to contribute to discussions throughout the term.
+This is a seminar based course.
+The group sessions consist primarily of student driven literary discussion.
+This means that while it is fine to prefer listening to talking, you should be prepared to contribute to discussions throughout the term.
 The more of your week you spend exploring the set texts yourself (or in discussion with classmates), the more you will get out of seminars.

 Submit assignments in Inspera